Heatmap

 By default, the analysis text appears in brackets in the legend text.
 You can remove it, by unticking the Analysis texts box.

 By default, the lists description appears in legend for each series.
-Since version 1.26 you can remove them, by unticking the Show list description box.
+You can remove them, by unticking the List description box.

 Graphics